DoDAO-io/dodao-defi-course/generated/questions/introduction_to_defi.md

 ##### What is the main purpose of DeFi?

-- [ ]  Technological playground for developers.
+- [ ]  Provide banking facilties only to high worth individuals
-- [x]  Providing financial solutions on blockchain.
+- [x]  Providing financial solutions on blockchain
-- [ ]  No dedicated purpose
+- [ ]  Trade and earn more using cryptocurrency
-- [ ]  Foster and encourage money laundering.
+- [ ]  Encourage money laundering.

 Hint: Purpose of DeFi in the current scenario